 B. Set the door on a soft material so that you will not accidentally mar the finish.
 Cardboard or plywood works well for this.

-2. Connect the cables
+3 Connect the cables

-A. Lubricate the axles with the lubricant in the shipment; then join cable to safety brake and insert snap ring and safety brake assembly as shown below.
+Lubricate the axles with the lubricant in the shipment; then join the cables and the safety brake assembly, then slide the cable and safety brake onto the axle as shown in the drawing.